SimonCoulombe/datacup_share/README.md

 # datacup_shared
-This is where I will share my code used for the datacup 2018
+This is the code I used for the desjardins datacup 2018.
+This attained 1st place on public leaderboard and 2nd place on private leaderboard. competition website: datacup.ca